Sorbonne University Abu Dhabi: School of Data, Science and Engineering

+The School of Data, Science and Engineering offers foundation Programmes in Sciences and Records Management & Archival Science, together with undergraduate programmes in Physics with focus in Quantu Technologoies, Mathematics with a specialisation in Data Science for Artificial Intelligence, and Records Management and Archival Science.
+All programmes are taught in English.

+International exchange

+Incoming exchange students may apply through nomination by one of SUAD's partner universities, while undergraduate exchange students are required to have completed at least two semesters before commencing their studies at the university.

+SUAD maintains an international network of partner institutions for student exchange and academic collaboration, including Sciences Po Paris, Université Paris Cité, Tsinghua University, Wuhan University, the University of Pisa, the University of Malta and the University of Bergamo, among others.

+In 2025, SUAD and Sciences Po launched a student exchange programme allowing up to ten students from each university to study abroad during each academic year.

 Accreditation

 Sorbonne University Abu Dhabi (SUAD) operates under the administration of the Department of Education and Knowledge (ADEK) and the academic leadership of Sorbonne Université in collaboration with Université Paris Cité.

 The degrees are awarded by Sorbonne Université and Université Paris Cité.
-All SUAD programmes are evaluated by the Higher Council for the Evaluation of Research and Higher Education (HCERES) and accredited by the French Ministry of Higher Education, Research and Innovation.
+All SUAD programmes are evaluated by the Higher Council for the Evaluation of Research and Higher Education (HCERES), with each programme undergoing a comprehensive evaluation every four to five years, and accredited by the French Ministry of Higher Education, Research and Innovation.
 Furthermore, all programmes are accredited by the Commission for Academic Accreditation (CAA).
 These degrees are recognised worldwide.